lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 There is a few specificities / dependencies to bear in mind if anyone would ever want to test it :

 - The biggest one is on a famous remote script as I'm using a few of its classes (in particular for scheduling, using Live browser and a few others, see the code).
-I'm not gonna give the name because I'm not so sure this kind of use of the code is allowed by the EULA.
+I'm not going to give the name because I'm not so sure this kind of use of the code is allowed by the EULA.
 Without this script in your remote script folder, protocol0 will fail miserably.
 - Synths targeted (Prophet rev2, Serum ..).
 Not blocking
 - Push2 handling code.
 Not blocking